GoogleCloudPlatform/flink-on-k8s-operator/docs/user_guide.md

 deployment.
 (This step will not be needed in the future after we have a Helm chart.)

-To execute the install scripts, you'll also need [kustomize v3.1+](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/INSTALL.md) and [go v.1.12+](https://golang.org/doc/install) installed on your local machine
+To execute the install scripts, you'll also need [kubectl v1.14+](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [go v1.12+](https://golang.org/doc/install) installed on your local machine.

 ## Deploy the operator to a Kubernetes cluster